grote/seedvault-LFB/README.md

 # Cryptography

-The goal here is to be as simple as possible while still being secure meaning that we want to primarily conceal the content of the backups.
+The goal here is to be as simple as possible while still being secure meaning that we want to primarily conceal the content of the backed up files.
-Certain trade-offs have to be made though, so that for now we do not attempt to hide file sizes which can especially be an issue for smaller files below the maximum chunk size.
+Certain trade-offs have to be made though, so that for now we do not attempt to hide file sizes.
-E.g. an attacker with access to the encrypted backup storage might be able to infer that the Snowden files are part of our backup.
+E.g. an attacker with access to the backup storage might be able to infer that the Snowden files are part of our backup.
 We do however encrypt file names and paths.